zalando/restful-api-guidelines/deprecation/Deprecation.md

 ## {{ book.must }} Reflect Deprecation in API Definition

-API deprecation must reflect in the producers OpenAPI definition.
+API deprecation must be part of the OpenAPI definition.
 If a method on a path, a whole path or even a whole API endpoint (multiple paths) should be deprecated, the producers must set `deprecated=true` on each method / path element that will be deprecated (OpenAPI 2.0 only allows you to define deprecation on this level).
-If deprecation should happen on a finer level (i.e. query parameter, payload etc.), the producer should set `deprecated=true` on the affected method / path element and add further explanation to the `description` section.
+If deprecation should happen on a more fine grained level (i.e. query parameter, payload etc.), the producer should set `deprecated=true` on the affected method / path element and add further explanation to the `description` section.